aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 ![specify-layout-options_3](specify-layout-options_3.jpg)

-Also, Aspose.Words enables you to display revisions in a document.
+Also, Aspose.Words allows you to display revisions in a document.
 Use the [RevisionOptions](https://apireference.aspose.com/words/net/aspose.words.layout/layoutoptions/properties/revisionoptions) property of the **LayoutOptions** class to define whether the document revisions are displayed.
 To control their appearance (revision highlighting color, revision bar color, etc.), use the [RevisonOptions](https://apireference.aspose.com/words/net/aspose.words.layout/revisionoptions) class.

 You can also have revisions displayed as comments to the content.
 For this purpose, use the [CommentDisplayMode](https://apireference.aspose.com/words/net/aspose.words.layout/layoutoptions/properties/commentdisplaymode) property and [ShowInBalloons](https://apireference.aspose.com/words/net/aspose.words.layout/commentdisplaymode) value.

-The following code example demonstrates how to customize revisions display:
+The following code example shows how to customize revisions display:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Revisions-ShowRevisionsInBalloons.cs" >}}

-The image below demonstrates how Aspose.Words renders comments and the Delete revisions:
+The image below shows how Aspose.Words renders comments and the Delete revisions:

 <img src="specify-layout-options_4.png" alt="comments_and_revisions_example_aspose_words_net" style="width:800px"/>